joeromero/docs/content/cartodb_js/cartodb_js.md

 ### cartodb.geo.ui.InfoBox.enable

-The tooltip is shown when hover on feature when is called.
+The info box is shown when hovering over a feature.

 ### cartodb.geo.ui.InfoBox.disable

-The tooltip is not shown when hover on feature.
+The info box is not shown when hovering over feature.

 ### cartodb.geo.ui.Zoom